Dissecting a 30 kpc galactic outflow at $z \sim$ 1.7: Data Availability

 \section{Data Availability}

-The MUSE data are available for the Public through the European Southern Observatory web page.
+The MUSE data is available for the Public through the European Southern Observatory web page.
 The rest of the data products are available from the corresponding authors based on a reasonable request.